 When do the new IR35 rules apply?

-For medium and large private sector entities, the new rules apply to payments made after 5 April 2021.
+For medium and large private sector entities, the new rules apply to work carried out on or after 6 April 2021.

-If the contractor’s work with the company ceased before 6 April 2021 then it falls outside the new IR35 requirements.
+If the contractor’s work with the company ceased before this time then it falls outside the new IR35 requirements.

-If the payment is for work done before 6 April 2021, and the contractor continues to work for the company, then the new IR35 requirements apply to that payment and all future payments.
+If the payment is for work done before 6 April 2021, and the contractor continues to work for the company, then the new IR35 requirements apply to payment made after this date for work done before this date, and all future payments.

 What does my business have to do to comply with the new IR35 rules?